devareus/Eclectic-Token-Sniper/README.md

 ### Snipers
   - WatchedTokensSniper: Enables or disables the watch list.
 See [Watch List](#watch-list) section below.
-  - TelegramSniper: If enabled, the sniper will listed on the configured Telegram channels, filtering by keywords and sniping token addresses for it.
+  - TelegramSniper: If enabled, the sniper will listen on the configured Telegram channels, filtering by keywords and sniping token addresses for it.
 Use only with reliable sources.
   - PairCreatedEventSniper: If enabled, the sniper will listen for PairCreated events for new tokens to snipe.
   - AddLiquiditySniperBlocks: If enabled, the sniper will listen for all AddLiquidity transactions on the DEX for tokens to snipe.
 This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens.
   - AddLiquiditySniperMempool: If enabled, the sniper will monitor the mempool for AddLiquidity transactions to try to buy in the same block or the following adjusting the buy gas price accordingly.